 - 1.1 The Borough Council's Statement of Community Involvement (SCI) sets out the consultation arrangements for both planning documents prepared by the Council and planning applications received by the Council. - 1.2 The 2007 SCI had a commitment to review it if necessary.
-Since the SCI was adopted in 2007, there have been changes to the procedures and Government advice and this necessitates a review to be undertaken. - 1.3 The Localism Act 2011 places close working with local communities to shape the places where they want to live, work and play at the heart of the new planning system.
+Since the SCI was adopted in 2007, there have been changes to the procedures and Government advice and this necessitates a review to be undertaken. - 1.3 Accordingly, a draft SCI was published for consultation from 21 June until 3 August 2012.
+Comments were considered by the Borough Council's Economic Development Board and the SCI was approved on 19 September 2012. - 1.4 The Localism Act 2011 places close working with local communities to shape the places where they want to live, work and play at the heart of the new planning system.
 The National Planning Policy Framework (NPPF) published in March 2012 provides the framework for local authorities and their local communities to prepare local and neighbourhood plans that reflect each area's own needs and priorities through the Local Development Framework process.
 The Local Development Framework is a suite of documents that comprise the statutory development plan documents (DPDs), this also includes preparing a Statement of Community Involvement for an area.
-In addition to DPDs, non statutory local development documents can be prepared to support the development plan. - 1.4 This document sets out how the Borough Council can involve the local community and other key stakeholders in local planning issues.
+In addition to DPDs, non statutory local development documents can be prepared to support the development plan. - 1.5 This document sets out how the Borough Council can involve the local community and other key stakeholders in local planning issues.
 It describes how consultation can be carried out and when, what methods of consultation can be used and how comments received will be dealt with.
-It also identifies management, resource and monitoring issues relating to consultation. - 1.5 Locally, Gosport Borough Council is responsible for preparing planning policies and proposals for the Borough.
-These are currently contained in the adopted Gosport Borough Local Plan Review (2006) but will eventually be superseded by the Gosport Borough Local Plan 2011-2029 (Local Plan). - 1.6 The Borough Council is also responsible for determining most planning applications within its area.
+It also identifies management, resource and monitoring issues relating to consultation. - 1.6 Locally, Gosport Borough Council is responsible for preparing planning policies and proposals for the Borough.
+These are currently contained in the adopted Gosport Borough Local Plan Review (2006) but will eventually be superseded by the Gosport Borough Local Plan 2011-2029. - 1.7 The Borough Council is also responsible for determining most planning applications within its area.
 Community involvement is essential to this process and has been further strengthened through the provisions in the Localism Act.
-Section 4 contains further details of the Council's consultation arrangements for planning applications. - 1.7 The SCI will be kept under review and the process is explained in Section 5.
+Section 4 contains further details of the Council's consultation arrangements for planning applications. - 1.8 The SCI will be kept under review and the process is explained in Section 5.